PROJECT ENQUIRY

 Canterbury

-One licensed builder managing your project from the first site visit to final handover.
-Zac Porter, BPC DB-U 100-151, personally manages every renovation, extension, kitchen, and bathroom project Lilac Constructions delivers in Canterbury.
-You deal with one person throughout the entire build.
-Every trade, every inspection, and every decision goes through one point of accountability, not a project manager assigned after you signed the contract.
+One licensed builder is accountable from start to finish.
+Zac Porter, BPC DB-U 100-151, personally manages every home renovation, extension, kitchen and bathroom project Lilac Constructions delivers in Canterbury.
+You deal with one person, and every trade, inspection and decision runs through a single point of accountability from the first conversation to handover.

 GET TO KNOW OUR PROCESS